spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/persistence/in-memory-persistence-strategy.md

 ## Overview

 In Memory Persistence Strategy is an Angular Service that stores data in memory and will be lost when the browser page is reloaded.
-See an example below, how to use the In Memory Persistence Strategy service.
+Check out this example below to see how to use the In Memory Persistence Strategy service.

 `storage` - the persistence strategy type.